AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-clean-rooms-privacy.md

 Privacy-preserving infrastructure represents a genuine competitive advantage for organizations that build it correctly.
 The ability to collaborate on data analysis without data exposure enables a class of business intelligence that competitors without clean room infrastructure can't access.

-For organizations that receive data from partners, the ability to offer clean room access as a product—rather than requiring partners to share raw data—reduces friction in data partnerships.
+For organizations that receive data from partners, the ability to offer clean room access as a product, rather than requiring partners to share raw data, reduces friction in data partnerships.
 Partners are more willing to share data under privacy-preserving guarantees because their risk exposure is lower.
 More partnership data means better models, better attribution, and better business decisions.

 The investment in differential privacy primitives and clean room infrastructure also serves the organization's internal governance.
-The privacy accounting techniques used in clean rooms—tracking how much information is revealed by each query—are directly applicable to internal privacy governance for customer data.
+The privacy accounting techniques used in clean rooms, tracking how much information is revealed by each query, are directly applicable to internal privacy governance for customer data.
 Organizations that build clean room expertise develop internal capabilities that improve their handling of first-party customer data.

 ---